eshwarbhargav/GNC-Portfolio/README.md

 ## Projects

-At the moment this list is empty!
+At the moment this project's list is empty!
 Will update the file once they are ready.

 ## Getting Started